neo4j-contrib/neomodel/doc/source/index.rst

         - remove_all_labels
         - install_labels
         - install_all_labels
-    - Additionally, to call these methods with async, use the ones in the AsyncDatabase() _adb_ singleton.
+    - Note : to call these methods with async, use the ones in the AsyncDatabase() _adb_ singleton.

 Contents